ibexa/documentation-developer/docs/content_management/content_model.md

 General information about a content item is stored in a [`ContentInfo`](../api/php_api/php_api_reference/classes/Ibexa-Contracts-Core-Repository-Values-Content-ContentInfo.html) object.
 `ContentInfo` does not include Fields.
 It contains following information:

 **`id`** - the unique ID of the Content object.
-These numbers are not recycled, so if an item is deleted, its ID isn't reused when a new one is created.
+These numbers aren't recycled, so if an item is deleted, its ID isn't reused when a new one is created.

 **`contentTypeId`** - the unique numerical ID of the content type, on which the content item is based.